colder-is-better/package-proxy/README.md

 	ansible-playbook -b -i hosts provision.yml

+When pointing clients to the proxy, please have in mind that by default Squid listens for connections on port 3128/TCP.

 ### Use Vagrant to automatically create a VirtualBox Debian VM with Squid preconfigured

 In addition to modifying `provision_vars.yml` (see above), you will probably need to change a couple of parameters in `machine_vars.yml` also.